 A City staff committee titled the Gainesville Operating Funds Investment Committee has been established for the purpose of reviewing investment activity, monitoring investment performance, formulating investment strategies, and maintaining procedural compliance.
-The Committee members will include the City Manager or designee, Assistant City Manager, Finance Director, Assistant Finance Director Controller, and Investment Manager, and any other staff deemed appropriate.
+The Committee members will include the City Manager, Assistant City Manager, Finance Director, Assistant Finance Director, and Investment Manager.
 The Committee will meet quarterly to review the City's Operating Funds investment activity and performance, formulate related investment strategies, and review procedural compliance.
 Committee meetings will not be public noticed meetings, however agendas, attendance records, summarized minutes, and meeting documents will be prepared for all meetings, and will be kept for a period of no less than five years for record purposes.